hiimsewek/ChatApp/README.md

 # ChatApp

-ChatApp is a simple React Native chat application that utilizes Firebase and Algolia for managing chats and searching for messages.
+ChatApp is a simple React Native chat application that utilizes Firebase and Algolia for managing chats and searching for users.
 With this application, you can communicate with other users in real-time.

 ## Table of contents
 * [Features](#features)